-I am moved by the half light of dawn and dusk, and most of my paintings are inspired by the southwest Montana and Yellowstone Park country.
+I am moved by the half light of dawn and dusk, and my paintings are inspired by the Greater Yellowstone country of Montana, Idaho and Wyoming.

 A piece of my heart resides there, due in large part to the poetry associated with the convergence of family and friends, moving water and mayfly hatches.

-Influences include Utah artist and friend Connie Borup, Mark Rothko, Wolf Kahn, Russell Chatham, the Impressionists, and the American tonalists George Inness and Albert Ryder.
+Influences include Utah artist and friend Connie Borup, Mark Rothko, Wolf Kahn, Russell Chatham, the Impressionists, and the American tonal painters George Inness and Albert Ryder.